On the first day of their first-ever remote job, most people think they can wing it, because just how hard can working from home be?

 But don't worry—this is very common, and almost all remote employees go through these issues.

-With my limited exposure to a remote job (just a month in), I thought I would list the key takeaways from my experience.
+With my limited exposure to a remote job (just six months in), I thought I would list the key takeaways from my experience.

 This is what you need to excel in a distributed team setup.